Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 Three cell phones.

-You And now we know how cell phones can be exploited for data and what's in them.
+And now we know how cell phones can be exploited for data and what's in them.

-And follow the money as he always.
+And follow the money, as you always say.

 And as I was saying, follow the money.